 Who doesn’t love shortcuts?
-They get you where you’re going faster than regular routes, so that you can spend more time enjoying your destination.
-That’s why we’ve assembled this list of New PicMonkey keyboard shortcuts.
+They get you to where you’re going faster so you can spend more time enjoying the destination.
+That’s why we’ve assembled this list of PicMonkey keyboard shortcuts.
 Use them to get to your photo editing and design destinations on the quick—because sometimes it isn’t about the journey.

 View control shortcuts